Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Model

 We model the dynamics in the marketplace as a discrete-time, infinite horizon, average cost Markov decision process (MDP).
 The objective is to maximize its long-run average profit.
-The system state of the MDP consists of both the state of loads and the state of carriers.
-On the carrier side, let $\mathcal{S}_{ijt}$ denote the set of carriers available to deliver loads in lane $(i,j)$ at the beginning of period $t$, and let $S_{ijt} := |\mathcal{S}_{ijt}|$ be its cardinality.
-On the demand side, let $D_{ijt}$ denote the number of loads in the marketplace that need to be transported from node $i$ to node $j$ at the beginning of period $t$, where $D_{ijt}$ follows a Poisson distribution with rate $d_{ijt}$.
-(The Poisson distribution assumption can be replaced with other distributions without loss of generality.)
-The vector $(\mathbf{S}_t,\mathbf{D}_t)$ is the system state of the MDP in period $t$, where $\mathbf{S}_t=(S_{ijt},\forall (i,j)\in \mathcal{E})$ and $\mathbf{D}_t=(D_{ijt},\forall (i,j)\in \mathcal{E})$.
+The system state of the MDP consists of both the state of loads and the state of carriers. \rr{On the carrier side, let $\mathcal{S}_{it}$ denote the set of carriers available to deliver loads at node $i$ at the beginning of period $t$ (including the new carriers who have just arrived to the marketplace), and let $S_{it} := |\mathcal{S}_{it}|$ be its cardinality.} On the demand side, let $D_{ijt}$ denote the number of loads in the marketplace that need to be transported from node $i$ to node $j$ at the beginning of period $t$, where $D_{ijt}$ follows a Poisson distribution with the rate $d_{ijt}$.\footnotemark The vector $(\mathbf{S}_t,\mathbf{D}_t)$ is the system state of the MDP in period $t$, where \rr{$\mathbf{S}_t=(S_{it},\forall i\in \mathcal{N})$} and $\mathbf{D}_t=(D_{ijt},\forall (i,j)\in \mathcal{E})$.

-In each period of the MDP, the following sequence of events occur on the \emph{shipper side} of the marketplace:

-(1) upon observing the current system state $(\mathbf{S}_{t},\mathbf{D}_{t})$, the platform determines shipper spot prices for the next period $(t+1)$; (2) with the announced shipper prices, shippers submit load demand to the platform, which determines $\mathbf{D}_{t+1}$; (3) all the loads submitted by shippers during period $t$ are processed and will be released to the carriers for booking at the beginning of the next period $t+1$.
+In each period of the MDP, the following events occur in sequence on the \emph{shipper side} of the marketplace: (1) upon observing the current system state $(\mathbf{S}_{t},\mathbf{D}_{t})$, the platform determines shipper spot prices for the next period $(t+1)$; (2) with the announced shipper prices, shippers submit load demand to the platform, which determines $\mathbf{D}_{t+1}$; (3) all the loads submitted by shippers during period $t$ are processed and will be released to the carriers for booking at the beginning of the next period $t+1$.